cainhopwood/aws-ml-workshop-starter-kit/README.md

 ### Create A New On Demand Talk

+Each on demand presentation consists of a video and a single page hosting that video.
+To create a new one following the following steps.

+1. Upload your video to Workdocs and let @cainhopw know the location for pulling into the site.
+1. Copy the folder security_fundementals in /OnDemandTracks along with the _index.en.md file therein.
+1. Adjust the meta data "Title", "Description" etc in the _index.en.md file
+1. Adjust the video short link to match the name of the file you uploaded.

 ### TODOs

 ToDos are in Quip.

-## Instructions for new workshop deployment
+## Instructions Duplicating AI/ML Workshop For Other Topics

+*INCOMPLETE*

 This github repo is a framework you can customise to your workshop topic and populate with labs, videos and content.
-Once that's coen you can use the cloud formation template to deploy the site.
+Once that's done you can use the cloud formation template to deploy the site.

 General Steps to developing a new workshop: